Our Culture has No Name for this Way of Sensing

 Peripheral vision is the word we use for how horses and pigeons see everything centrally and almost 300° around them.
 But humans use the peripheral vision only as a support for a central focus area, when driving and cycling, and periphery means the boundary or edge.
 We need clear words to think clearly ...
 For me it is clear, my broadband field of vision has a periphery.

-Non-selective fails to describe the actual activity of being ready and waiting, on the watch or ready to be watchful.
+Non-selective sensing fails to describe being actively receptive and on the watch.
 Unfocussed or defocussed denote unclarity, but everything is quite clear.